sairaawan/MakeupMate/README.md

 A Skin database is created in the local directory of computer, containing skin images and resultant images.
 User image is matched against each skin image in the database and recommends the best foundation shade for user according to the type of skin he/she has as the resultant image.

-# To visit the project website
+# To see the project visit:

 https://makeupmate.herokuapp.com/